 Born in France a long long time ago, I started to travel the world in my 20s and never stopped until I finally settled in Thailand in 1994.
-Then for the past 20 years, my passion for photography and my natural curiosity has taken me to every corner of Thailand, jumping frequently between Bangkok and Phuket and basically everywhere I could go.In previous lives I was Radio DJ, stage designer in Club Med, had a successful advertising company specializing in logo and website designs and here I am.
+Then for the past 20 years, my passion for photography and my natural curiosity has taken me to every corner of Thailand, jumping often between Bangkok and Phuket and basically everywhere I could go.In previous lives I was Radio DJ, stage designer in Club Med, had a successful advertising company specializing in logo and website designs and here I am.

 I travelled to 40 countries around the globe Tahiti, Bahamas, Mexico, Canada, New Caledonia, Burkina Fasso, Niger, Algeria, Turkey, Greece, Italy, Sahara, Japan, Vietnam, Cambodia, Australia, blah, blah, blah… so my love for Thailand is based on a long experience of other countries.
 The 4 countries I always loved most are, in this order: Thailand, Japan, France and Italy, and if you